technical stuff

 Continue reading →

-While I was shooting an event last week, the client, who was looking over my shoulder, said, “That should be a good picture.
+An event organizer was looking over my shoulder while I was photographing a keynote speaker at a business conference last week.
+When I stopped for a moment, he said, “That should be a good picture.
 Can you upload it to our Twitter account right now?”

-I replied that it wasn’t possible with my camera but I could transfer the photo to my nearby laptop and then e-mail it to him.
+I replied that it wasn’t possible with my camera but I could transfer a photo to my nearby laptop and e-mail it to him.
 He said not to bother.
-He held out his cell phone, snapped a picture and uploaded it to his Twitter account.
+His cell phone was raised, a picture was snapped, and then uploaded to his company’s Twitter account.
 He seemed quite pleased with himself.

 I was shooting at ISO 6400 with a 500mm f4 lens.
 He was using an iPhone 5.
 You can probably guess how his picture looked.